minnawoo/Whether-Weather-Drives-Crime/README.md

 - World Weather Online (https://www.worldweatheronline.com/developer/premium-api-explorer.aspx)

 #### Rough Breakdown of Tasks
+Everyone will be practicing the pulling and cleaning of both weather and crime data.
+Subsequently, we will each focus on preparing Pandas dataframes and analyzing the results of one of the above four research questions:
-Minna Wu: Pulling and cleaning of Weather Data<br>
+Minna Wu: Temperature vs. Crime<br>
-Wenjie Shao: Pulling and cleaning of Crime Data<br>
+Wenjie Shao: Precipitation vs. Crime<br>
+Tim Sutherland: Moon Phase vs. Crime<br>
-Gobind Singh:  Preparing data using Pandas<br>
+Gobind Singh: Weekday vs. Weekend Crime<br>
-Tim Sutherland: Plotting charts and final analysis write-up<br>